dvollrath/StudyGuide/preliminaries/logs.md

 or very close to 1.45%.
 If you used more decimal places in the natural logs of 100 and 109, you'd get an even closer approximation.

-## Logs and level differences
-We can use logs to make sense of differences in levels as well.
-For example, perhaps we want to compare the GDP per capita of the US (60) to the GDP per capita of China (13).
-An obvious way is to take their ratio.
-60/13 = 4.62, or US GDP per capita is about 4.62 times higher than in China.

-Let's do that in a little more math-y way.
-If $y_{US}$ is GDP per capita in the US, and $y_{CH}$ is GDP per capita in the US, then $y_{US}/y_{CH}$ is the ratio.
-Now, using the properties of logs and exponentials, we can write

-$$
-\frac{y_{US}}{y_{CH}} = e^{\ln y_{US} - \ln y_{CH}}.
-$$

-This just made things more complicated.
-So why did I bother?
-Because most of the time we're going to be looking at the log of GDP per capita (and of some other data).
-So it is useful to understand how to use data on logs and quickly arrive at a comparison of the relative levels that they imply.
-When you take a look at the data in the [growth facts](http://growthecon.com/StudyGuide/facts/facts.html) section, almost everything is plotted in terms of logs.
-Differences in logs represent relative levels of variables, just like the difference in log GDP per capita between the US and China captures the relative level of GDP per capita in the two countries.

-One last thing to note here is that the units of GDP per capita become irrelevant once we are looking at the ratio or log difference.
-Above, I said GDP per capita was 60 and 13 for the US and China, respectively.
-60 and 13 what?
-In practice it would be thousands of international dollars, but for our purposes that doesn't matter.
-If we did measure it in dollars, then we'd get $60,000/13,000 = 4.62$, the same ratio as before.

-Logs differences preserve the fact that the units of measurement don't matter.
-Let's do this in dollars, and get

-$$
-\frac{y_{US}}{y_{CH}} = e^{\ln y_{US} - \ln y_{CH}} = e^{\ln 60000 - \ln 13000} = e^{\ln 60 + \ln 1000 - \ln 13 - \ln 1000} = e^{\ln 60 - \ln 13} = e^{1.529} = 4.62.
-$$

-You should be comfortable about all steps in this calculation.
-The study guide appeals a lot to differences in logs to see the relative size of two values, and an important reason for that is because it makes the units (1000's of dollars or just dollars) irrelevant to the discussion.
-Our conclusions about growth should not hinge on whether we measure things by the 1000 or not.

 ## Logs and exponential growth
-The above sections used logs as a way of calculating something (a growth rate, a ratio) from existing data.
-When we get to writing down models of growth, we'll also be using logs to help us represent the path of some variable over time.
+The above sections used logs as a way of calculating something a growth rate (which is like a percent change) from given data on the level of some variable (like GDP).
+We can also go the other way, and if you are given a growth rate you can work out the level of some variable.

 Here's an example.
-When we model the economy we'll want to allow for the fact that the population grows over time.
-In reality, the population growth rate varies year by year, but for our *modeling* purposes we might assume that population grows at exactly the same rate every year.
-We'd want to confirm that this assumption is plausible by looking at real data on population growth, but if we can justify the assumption then it makes our lives a lot easier.

-So let's say we make that assumption, that population $L$ grows at the rate $g_L$ every year.
-This implies that population experiences exponential growth.
-From period zero to period 1 our assumption means that
+Let's say we are talking about population over time, denoted by $L_t$.
+You know the initial population at time zero is $L_0$, and you know that it has a constant growth rate of $g_L$ (maybe like 1% or 2%).
+What's the size of the population at any given time $t$?

+Well, start from period 0.
+This would then imply that population in period 1 was

 $$
 L_1 = (1+g_L)L_0.
 $$

-Then from period 1 to period 2 it means that $L_2 = (1+g_L)L_1$, and so on.
+From period 1 to period 2 it would be that $L_2 = (1+g_L)L_1$, and so on.
 But if we know how to write $L_2$ this way, and it depends on $L_1$, and $L_1$ depends on $L_0$, then we can write

 $$
 L_2 = (1+g_L)^2 L_0.